tomdalling/tomdalling.com/README.md

  - [ ] replace all URL strings/pathnames with real URL objects
  - [ ] check that URLs are being rendered correctly into every page
+ - [ ] check if canonical urls should have hostname, or just path
+ - [ ] indented plain text is being highlighted in markdown, instead of being a quote?